NeonOstrich/Matplotlib-challenge/README.md

 # Matplotlib-challenge

-What good is data without a good plot to tell the story?

-In this assignment, you’ll apply what you've learned about Matplotlib to a real-world situation and dataset.
+This is an assignment that I completed for the George Washington University Data Analytics Bootcamp, focused on analysis and visualization in Python using Jupyter Notebook and displaying my understanding of Pandas & Matplotlib.

+## Organization
+Within "Matplotlib-challenge" you will find this "README.md" file which provides an explanation of my analysis.
+You will also find the folder, "PyMaceuticals" which contains my Python code in a Jupyter Notebook file, as well as a "Data" folder.
+The "Data" folder contains two documents "Mouse_metadata.csv" and "Study_results.csv" which are used in this analysis.

-Background
+## Background
-You've just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
-Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

-As a senior data analyst at the company, you've been given access to the complete data from their most recent animal study.
+For this assignment, I will be analyzing data which relates to a pharmaceutical company testing a variety of drug regimens on lab mice.
 In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.

-The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
-They have also asked you for a top-level summary of the study results.

-Files
-Download the following files to help you get started:

-Module 5 Challenge filesLinks to an external site.

-Instructions
-This assignment is broken down into the following tasks:
+This project is broken down into the following parts:

 Prepare the data.